Adidas Finale: Design

 Each season in the Champions League, the colour of the stars on the ball is changed.
 The first ball, in 2000–01 was silver, followed by black in 2001–02, then dark blue in 2003–04, and red in 2004–05.
 This was followed by light blue in 2005–06.
 The design for next season's ball was used in this season's final.
 A light blue ball was used for most of the 2005–06 season, but in the final between Arsenal and FC Barcelona, held in the Stade de France, Paris it was replaced by a ball with the same paneling as the Adidas +Teamgeist but decorated with pink stars.
 For the 2006–07 season, the ball had grey stars trimmed in red and white and the Finale Athens ball is a chrome silver metallic with royal blue and white.
 For the 2007–08 season, the ball was decorated in tangerine orange and black stars with grey trim.
 For the final of the 2007–08 season in Moscow, the ball was gray and red stars with a gold trim, while the ball's paneling was still same with +Teamgeist, but with PSC-Texture which based on Adidas Europass.
 The match ball used for the 2008–09 season was black and white with a green trim.
 For 2009–10, the starball's based panels was being used.

 Champions League final variants

 Each match ball intended for use in the final is marked with the location at which the final match is to be played.
 For example, the 2004–05 Champions League final was held in Istanbul, Turkey and as such, the blue/silver-starred Finale balls were marked with Istanbul.

 From 2006–07 to 2010–11, the Champions League holder played with the match ball used in the previous final in their home games.
 Since 2011–12, the final ball has been used from the round of 16, with the title holders using the regular ball in their home group stage games.

 Collectors' items

-These official match balls are well prized.
-The UEFA Champions League is thought to be the most prestigious club competition and the ball itself has a very unusual design which makes the ball unique, FIFA Approved with highest rating, and fairly cherishable.
+These balls have a star-panel design that has been created specifically for the UEFA Champions League.
+These match balls have been developed using FIFA’s quality standards and have been awarded the FIFA Quality Pro seal.